drjrkuhn/cpp-libs-mm-arduino/BUILD_NOTES.md

 ========================================

 The current version of MM and the device adapters need some tweaking to build with VisualStudio 2013.
+Note that VisualStudio 2013 (aka VS2013) is actually version 12.0 of the compiler (don't confuse with the release year, 2013).
+So don't be alarmed when you see v12 in these instructions

 Basic setup
 -----------